OSHA Fines 2026: $16,550 Per Violation — How to Reduce Yours

 The contractors who pay the least in OSHA penalties are not necessarily the ones running the safest jobsites.
 They are the ones who can prove they are running safe jobsites.
 A written safety program, signed training records, consistent daily logs, and corrective action documentation — these are the records that convert your daily safety efforts into measurable financial protection.

 If you are a small contractor, the reduction potential under the updated policy is substantial.
+You can also use the 2026 OSHA fines guide as a reference for current penalty maximums before reductions are applied.
 A 15-person crew with strong documentation can reduce a maximum serious violation from $16,550 to the statutory minimum.
 A crew without documentation pays thousands more for the same violation.
 The difference is not size, not history, not luck.
 The difference is documentation.

 The Department of Labor expanded size-based penalty reductions for small employers.
 Contractors with 25 or fewer employees now qualify for up to 70% reduction (previously 60%).
 The update also clarified how good faith is evaluated, placing greater emphasis on documented corrective actions and active safety programs.